 Mary Hanna - Piano, Voice, Woodwind

 Owner/Head Teacher Mary Melodies - Mary Hanna graduated with her Bachelor of Arts in Music Education K-12 from the University of Arkansas in 1993.
 She currently performs with the Dallas Symphony Chorus as a Soprano and the McKinney Community Band as Clarinetist.
 She has taught in Arkansas, Virginia, Oklahoma, London, England and Texas.
 Mary and her husband, Michael have 4 children and 2 grandchildren.
 The two oldest are grown and out on their own.
 The youngest is junior Tarleton State.
 Mary and Michael have 3 little dogs that they just adore and love spending time with (Prissy, Sky, and Rufus).
-Mary has been teaching private lessons for 30 years and taught public school for 10.
+Mary has been teaching private lessons for 30 years and taught high school band and choir for 10.
 After a lifetime of performing and teaching instrumentally and vocally (since the age of 7 and 23), it is Mary's passion for the gift of music that has inspired her to finally accomplish her dream of opening a private lesson studio.
 Mary also enjoys performing in music theater and recently was the Music Director for Mary Poppins AND played Mrs. Banks at Artisan Theater in Hurst.
 And when she gets the chance, it's always fun to visit Winspear Opera House in Dallas for a good musical or opera!!!
 Mary currently belongs to the Music Teacher's National Association (MTNA)